Psycho Armor Govarian: Theme songs

 "Lonely Journey" and "Lullaby" have been used in several music collections in arranged versions sung by Hironobu Kageyama.

 Media

 Home video

-The series was released in VHS format during the 1980s in 6 volumes.
+The series was released in VHS format during the 1980s in 6 volumes by RCA Columbia Pictures Home Video Japan.
 In 2006-03-25 a DVD-box set containing the whole series was released by the company Japanese company BM3 with the standard number OHK-27.

 During Otakon 2018 on August 12, Discotek Media announced a 1-disc SD on BD release of the entire series for a future release.

 Picture books and manga

 Besides the main TV series, two series of picture books were released, one by Shogakukan and the other by Asahi Sonorama.
 Also a short manga serialization, with the art of Tatsuo Yasuda (another pen name of Tatsuya Yasuda), was published in the children's manga magazine Yoiko published by Shogakukan from August 1983 to February 1984.

 Toys

 Some toys and action figures based in the robots of the series were released, including several South Korean bootleg versions.
 The official figures were made by the company Poem.